 - Either party’s opportunity for future acquisition of income and assets.

-- Each spouse’s obligations from a previous marriage, such as child support for other children.
+- Each spouse’s obligations from a previous marriage, such as Illinois child support payments for other children.

 - Each spouses’ contribution to the acquisition, preservation, or increased value of the marital property.
 This includes contributions as a homemaker.

 - Each party’s contribution to the decrease or waste of marital or separate property.

 - The Illinois child custody arrangement for any children of the marriage.

 - The tax consequences of the property division and other relevant factors.

 Often, couples agree on how to divide everything on their own, while other times they seek the guidance of family law attorneys or a mediator to help negotiate a settlement.
 Spouses who can’t resolve property division matters outside of court will end up going to trial, and ultimately a family court judge will decide all property issues in their divorce.